Jane Powell: 1943–1950

-1951–1958: Royal Wedding and Seven Brides for Seven Brothers
+1951–1958

-In 1951, Powell starred in the musical comedy Royal Wedding and in Rich, Young and Pretty.
+In 1951, Powell co-starred in the musical comedy Royal Wedding with Fred Astaire as performing siblings.
+She also appeared that year in Rich, Young and Pretty.

 She starred in Small Town Girl and Three Sailors and a Girl in 1953.
 Powell starred in Seven Brides for Seven Brothers in 1954.
 In 2006, Seven Brides for Seven Brothers was named one of the greatest American musicals of all time by the American Film Institute.
 Powell starred in Athena and Deep in My Heart in 1954.

 In 1955, Powell starred opposite Tony Martin, Debbie Reynolds, Ann Miller, and Russ Tamblyn in Hit the Deck, which was a commercial failure, underperforming at the box office.
 The following year, she recorded the song "True Love", which rose to number 15 on the Billboard charts and number 107 on the pop charts for that year, according to the Joel Whitburn compilation.
 This was her only single to make the charts.
 Also in 1956, Powell performed the song "I'll Never Stop Loving You" at the 28th Academy Awards.
 Next, Powell appeared in RKO Pictures' musical comedy The Girl Most Likely, playing a woman who becomes engaged to three men simultaneously.
 Though shot in 1956, the film was not released until 1958, after RKO went out of business.

 Known mainly for her roles in musical comedies, Powell appeared in a rare dramatic role in the film noir The Female Animal (1958) from Universal Pictures, which marked the final film of co-star Hedy Lamarr.